fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 [+] Fleet login successful and context configured!
 ```

-Now, you can use the `context` flag to indicate which profile should be used rather than logging in and out every time you need to do something with elevated permissions.
+Now, you can use the `context` flag to indicate which profile should be used rather than logging in and out every time you need to switch accounts.
 Running a command with no context will use the default profile (currently the new API-only user with `Observer` privileges):

 ```
 fleetctl user create --email test@example.com --name "New User"